Jaxon Gaming News » CS2 News » All CSGO and CS2 major winners since 2013

 Paris also marks a special event for player Peter “dupreeh” Rasmussen.
 The event was his fifth major win since the tournament began.
 Previously a member of Astralis, he competed with Team Vitality for 2022 and the first half of 2023.
 Dupreeh now plays for Team Falcons.

 After CS2 came out on September 27, 2023, tournament organizers switched focus away from CSGO.
-All following major winners earned their titles in CS2.
+All the following major winners earned their titles in Counter-Strike 2, the latest version of the venerated franchise.

 PGL Major Copenhagen 2024